 Non-accredited clinical training time (NACT) must be prospectively approved by the Censor and trainees must submit an Approval of Vocational Training (AVT) form.

 Yes.
 The College is very supportive of parents wishing to take leave to raise a family.
-Trainees are advised to contact the College to discuss further as each application is individually assessed.
+The Parental Leave policy can be viewed here: T-3 Parental Leave Policy

 If undertaking intensive care, Yes.